LanguageStructure/Tweet_phyloTG/CommentedPres.md

 # [Linguistweets](https://www.linguistweets.org) Conference ([ABRALIN](https://www.abralin.org))

 This page contains the [Twitter presentation]() and additional comments to it with references.
 The content was presented (tweeted) by Fabrício Ferraz Gerardi, Tiago Tresoldi and Stanislav Reichert on the 05 of December 2020.
+This is ongoing work in the initial phase.

 ## 1 (Introduction)